Over 100 killed in bloody Ecuador prison massacre - KVIA

 “The inmates call us (saying) ‘Sister they are killing me.
 Call the police, they need to enter the pavilion (prison wing) five,” the sister of one inmate told Reuters.

-At least five of the deceased prisoners were beheaded before responding police and the tactical forces “managed to restore order,” according to the Governor of Guayas Province, Pablo Arosemena.
+At least five of the deceased prisoners were beheaded before responding police and the tactical forces “managed to restore order,” the governor of Guayas Province, Pablo Arosemena, said Tuesday.

-“It is hard work, but the police and their troops have managed to restore order.
-The State and the law have to be felt,” added Arosemena.

 Ecuador’s prisons have been wracked with bloodshed this year, with more than 140 violent deaths reported, according to SNAI figures.